Chola dynasty

-The Chola dynasty (Note: Also spelled Cola dynasty) (/ta/) was a Tamil dynasty originating from Southern India.
+The Chola dynasty (Note: Also spelled Cōḷa dynasty) (/ta/) was a Tamil dynasty originating from Southern India.
 At its height, it ruled over the Chola Empire, an expansive maritime empire.
 The earliest datable references to the Chola are from inscriptions dated to the 3rd century BCE during the reign of Ashoka of the Maurya Empire.
+The Mahabharata, one of the two major epics of ancient India, contains references to the Cholas.
 The Chola empire was at its peak and achieved imperialism under the Medieval Cholas in the mid-9th century CE.
 As one of the Three Crowned Kings of Tamilakam, along with the Chera and Pandya, the dynasty continued to govern over varying territories until the 13th century CE.

 The heartland of the Cholas was the fertile valley of the Kaveri River.
 They ruled a significantly larger area at the height of their power from the latter half of the 9th century till the beginning of the 13th century.
 They unified peninsular India south of the Tungabhadra River and held the territory as one state for three centuries between 907 and 1215 CE.
 Under Rajaraja I and his successors Rajendra I, Rajadhiraja I, Rajendra II, Virarajendra, and Kulothunga Chola I, the empire became a military, economic and cultural powerhouse in South Asia and Southeast Asia.